jmkristian/agwpe-tools/README.md

 and [UZ7HO SoundModem](http://uz7.ho.ua/packetradio.htm) version 1.13.
 It might work with other versions or on Mac.

-The converse.exe program was built by `node_modules/.bin/pkg.cmd -t node12-win-x86 converse.js`,
+The converse.exe program for Windows was built by `node_modules/.bin/pkg.cmd -t node12-win-x86 converse.js`,
 running on node.js version 18.15.0.